 Dr Daniel Finch-Race (Università Ca’ Foscari), ‘Venetian Hydrographies in Paintings by Ciardi, Moran, and Renoir’.
 Centre for Environmental Humanities Research Seminar (University of Bristol), 29 April 2021, 4pm, via Zoom.
-Email for link.
+Zoom link on pdf here.

 Dr Jemma Deer (Rachel Carson Center), ‘Mycorrhizal Metaphors: the buried life of language’.
 Centre for Environmental Humanities Research Seminar (University of Bristol), 21 April 2021, 4pm, via Zoom.
 Zoom link and abstract here.

 Dr Nicola Thomas (University of Bristol), ‘Deep space, the hydrogen line and the extra-terrestrial lyric subject’.
 Centre for Environmental Humanities Research Seminar (University of Bristol), 24 March 2021, 4pm, via Zoom.
 Email for link.

 Professor Paul Readman (King’s College London), ‘Walking the landscape and knowing the past: Antiquaries, pedestrianism and historical practice in modern Britain’.
 Literary and Visual Landscapes seminar (University of Bristol), 17 March 2021, 4.30pm to 6pm, via Zoom.
 Sign up here.